IMSweeney/Udacity_Mouse_Maze_Project/README.md

 weight1 corresponds to the weight during phase one (find goal), while weight2 would be for phase two (exploration).
 The first run is ended when a percentage of cells in the maze have been explored.
 This is defined by the `explore_percent` of the robot.
 The six weights for the heuristic and this `explore_percent` are the hyper-parameters of the robot.
 These parameters could be tuned to optimize the performance of the robot.

 ## Refinement
-*The process of improving upon the algorithms and techniques used is clearly documented.
-Both the initial and final solutions are reported, along with intermediate solutions, if necessary.*

 Towards the beginning of this project I was not using two separate round one phases, or even the distance to the current node as part of the heuristic.
 This resulted in a robot acting similar to a greedy search algorithm.
 By greedy I mean that it was always trying to explore the node closest to the goal.
 It would make very long movements up and down the height of the maze just to make one cell of progress at each of the disparate paths.
 It also would not find the optimal path, since it would begin run two as soon as it found the goal.
 A typical score for these runs was **28.7** on the 12x12 test maze.
 The next step was to add distance from the current node to the heuristic.
 Interestingly, this created closer of a depth first greedy algorithm, as the robot was likely to explore it's current path.
 After some tuning of the weights, (1 for the distance to the goal, 2 for the distance from the current node) this algorithm managed a score of **23.9** on the 12x12 maze.
 The last step was to add the second phase.
 For this phase the goal is to find the optimal path by exploring more of the maze.
 After tuning these parameters (0 for the goal distance weight, 1 for the self distance weight, 0.7 for the explore percent), this algorithm managed a score of **22.0** on the 12x12.
 The last improvement I attempted was to add an area explored measure to the heuristic.
 This was defined as follows: